-Over 200 patients now recruited to the BOOST trial!
-Thanks to all recruiting sites and participants for helping us to reach this major milestone.
+Our thanks to all recruiting sites and participants for helping us to reach this milestone.

 The BOOST trial is looking into different physiotherapy treatments for people who suffer back and leg pain due to lumbar spinal stenosis.
 We are hoping to recruit over 400 patients from across England to participate.
 Read more information about the trial and what is involved.